 Juliennes of potatoes, onions, and anchovies are mixed in an ovenproof dish with salt and pepper, milk and cream, and finally topped with breadcrumbs before being baked to golden in the oven.

-This dish is often served as a complement on holidays and is a must for Christmas dinner.
+This dish is often served as a complement on holidays and is a must for every Swedish Christmas dinner.

 Fläskpannkaka is an oven pancake with bacon and pancetta or smoked strips of cured pork belly.
 It is simple and delicious and is a very popular midweek meal.

 The pork is diced and fried and added to the pancake mix before being transferred to a baking sheet and baked in the oven until golden.
 It is traditionally eaten with lingonberry jam and sugar, which are the children’s favorite.